griffda/PROCESS-/changelog_update/README.md

 # Instructions for the RSE updating the CHANGELOG on upgrade of PROCESS

 ### Step 1
-*This process should only be followed upon PROCESS upgrade i.e. from 2.4 to 2.5.*
+*This process should only be followed upon PROCESS upgrade i.e. from `2.4.0` to `2.5.0`.*

-The Python script uses `ArgParse` with the argument 'version' to specify the newest version of Process that is being implemented.
+The Python script uses `ArgParse` with the argument `version` to specify the version being unversioned to.
 This requires an extra argument to be included in the command when running the script.
-It takes a string as the 'version' argument.
-For example, if you were upversioning to Process 2.5.1, you would use the following to run the Python script:
+It takes a string as the `version` argument.
+For example, if you were up versioning to Process 2.5.1, you would use the following to run the Python script:

 From the terminal, run:
 ```bash
 python changelog_update/changelog_upversion.py 2.5.1
 ```
 This script will take the .yaml files in the `changelog_update` directory and using the jinja2 template, will combine the changes since the last Process upgrade by header as defined in the changelog dict (the headers seen above).
-Whoever is running the script will be asked whihc version of Process we are upgrading to.

 A markdown file- `changelogupdate.md`, will be created in the same directory and all the YAML files will be removed so they cannot be uploaded more than once.